COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

-(3) COMODO (ours): COMODO extends contrastive learning by distilling the similarity distribution rather than relying solely on instance-wise alignment.
-Unlike InfoNCE, which assumes all negatives are equally dissimilar, COMODO preserves the structure of the teacher’s similarity space, leading to more robust and generalizable feature representations.
+(3) COMODO (ours): COMODO extends contrastive learning by distilling the \emph{similarity distribution} rather than relying solely on instance-wise alignment.
+Consistent with our gradient analysis in Eq.~\ref{eq:gradient_analysis}, unlike InfoNCE, which assumes all negatives are equally dissimilar, COMODO preserves the structure of the teacher’s similarity space, leading to more robust and generalizable feature representations.
 Figure \ref{fig:distillation_comparison} shows that COMODO consistently outperforms L2 and InfoNCE across all datasets, demonstrating the effectiveness of similarity distribution distillation in cross-modal representation learning.